Cryptocurrencies and “mining” – how does the digging process actually work?

 PoW — Proof of Work

 Proof of Work means you have to do the job.
 In the case of the cryptocurrencies, it is the solving of a certain puzzle.
 Currently, there are several dozen PoW algorithms: Hashcash, SHA256 Bitcoin, Ethash, Equihash, NeoScrypt and many, many others.
-But for the purpose of this article let us stay with Bitcoin’s algorithm, so as not to complicate the attempt to explain the topic that we are discussing.
+But for the purpose of this article about cryptocurrencies let us stay with Bitcoin’s algorithm, so as not to complicate the attempt to explain the topic that we are discussing.

 In its original version, Hashcash uses the SHA1 (hash) function, which is 160 bits long.
 Bitcoin uses double SHA256.
 SHA256 length is 256 bits.
 As mentioned above, Proof of Work requires solving a puzzle.
 A puzzle that needs to be solved in Bitcoin is to find a result of the hash function that is lower than the indicated target.